shrapnle/AllEditions/README.md

 </script>
 ```

-At the end of your generative script just after where you would include fxpreview() pass the canvas as a base64 image and call the sendit() function.
+At the end of your generative script in the same spot you would include fxpreview() you will pass the canvas as a base64 image and call the sendit() function.
-If using a PNG or JPG specify it in the function call instead of svg as in the example below.

-Here is an example for pushing an SVG from paperjs
 ```
 var svgimg = decodeURIComponent(paper.project.exportSVG({asString:true}));
 sendit(svgimg,"svg");
 ```
+If using a PNG or JPG specify it in the function call instead of svg as in the example above.

-You can include attributes by creating an array
+You can pass through attributes by creating an array
 ```
 var features = {};
 features.Orientation = "portrait";
 features.Colors = 5;
 ```

-And then adding the features varaible to the sendit function call.
+And then passing the features variable to the sendit function call.
 '''
 sendit(svgimg,"svg",features);
 '''

-You can force automatic minting intead of allowing non-minted itereations by adding "Yes" to the sendit() function
+You can also force automatic minting intead of allowing non-minted itereation exporations by adding "Yes" to the sendit() function
 '''
 sendit(svgimg,"svg",features,"Yes");
 '''